JoePedroza/PyBer_Analysis/README.md

 - Fare totals
 - Number of drivers

-##### The analysis results were:
+##### The analysis results were: ![Fare Average by City Type] (analysis/Total_Fares_Summary.png)
-- Urban cities type has the most consistent usage of ride-sharing and potential to make more money per driver.
+- Urban cities type has the most consistent usage of ride-sharing and potential to make consistent money per driver.
 - Followed by suburban cites making about half of what urban cities make.
-- Rural cities do not have the users to make a substantial income.
+- Rural cities have a higher fare average than the other city types.

 ## PyBer Analysis Summary

 This analysis shows the differences of users using PyBer amongst city types.
 Rural areas lack the traffic for drivers to capitalize in making an income due to less users requesting a ride.
+I would recommend to reduce prices in rural area and offer incentives for user to use the service.
+Secondly, I would reduce the number of drivers allowed in the urban areas to improve a higher fare average.
+Lastly, I would offer a low flat rate within a certain mile radius to entice users in all city types to take advantage of the service.